root-project/web/manual/histograms/index.md

    func->SetParLimits(4,10,10);
 {% endhighlight %}

-- Use the [TF1::FixParameter()](https://root.cern/doc/master/classTF1.html#ae8869189ca9a2affe690fe26dcaa6c8c) function to fix a parameter to 0.
+- Use the [TF1::FixParameter()](https://root.cern/doc/master/classTF1.html#ae8869189ca9a2affe690fe26dcaa6c8c) method to fix a parameter to 0.

 _**Example**_